top of page

 Abstract

 We provide the first comprehensive analysis of tax avoidance through cross-border, tax-haven mergers and acquisitions (M&A).
-Using novel tax residence data, we investigate 13,307 such transactions from 1990 to 2017, totaling $4.1 trillion in deal value, or 29% of cross-border M&A volume. $2.4 of the $4.1 trillion exceeds our prediction based on a gravity model with economic fundamentals.
-Small havens such as Bermuda alone make up $1.0 trillion or 8% of cross-border M&A volume.
-Tax haven M&A enables profit-shifting on intellectual property and the relocation of headquarters to havens, and results in $30.6 billion in recurring annual tax savings.
+Using novel tax residence data, we investigate 5,230 transactions from 1990 to 2017 where the target resides in a haven, totaling $1.7 trillion in deal value, or 12% of cross-border M&A volume.
+To illustrate the magnitude, for a US firm with no prior cross-border, tax-haven M&A history, buying an Irish firm worth 5% of its total assets would result in an expected decline in its effective tax rate of 3.74 percentage points.
+Tax haven M&A enables profit-shifting on intellectual property and the relocation of headquarters to havens, and results in $20.8 billion in recurring annual tax savings.

 Conference Presentations